grumpyshoe/android-example-recyclerview/README.md

 # Example Project - RecyclerView

-This project is just a summary of how to implement a RecyclerView, based on my template project also available [on GitHub](https://github.com/grumpyshoe/android-project-template)
+This project is just a summary of how I would implement a RecyclerView.

 For now it only includes:
 1. retrieving data from the open REST Api [jsonplaceholder](https://jsonplaceholder.typicode.com/).